skycoin/User-Manuals/Testing Your Seed.md

 Along with asking you to enter the words of the Seed at a particular position, **the Skywallet may ask you to enter a random word which is not part of the Seed.**

-**Both the random words and the random sequence are a security measure to ensure that a potential attacker who might have access to your computer does not get the full Seed nor its right sequence.**
+**Both the random words and the random sequence are a security measure to ensure that a potential attacker who might have access to your computer does get neither the full seed nor the right sequence.**

-Once this process is complete, the Desktop Wallet will confirm or deny whether the Seed you have entered is the correct Seed for the connected Skywallet.
+Once this process is complete, the Desktop Wallet will confirm whether the Seed you have entered is the correct Seed for the connected Skywallet.

 <Screenshot1 the Desktop Wallet showing that the Seed is of the connected Wallet>
 <Screenshot2 the Desktop Wallet showing that the Seed is not of the connected Wallet>